 Production and use of natural gas is also a significant contributor to GHG emissions.
 Methane, the primary component of natural gas, is a potent GHG when released into the atmosphere.
 So, emissions of natural gas during production, transport, distribution, and consumption are important contributors to overall GHG emissions.
 When natural gas is combusted it releases the GHG carbon dioxide.
 Although it releases less carbon dioxide than other fossil fuels, natural gas combustion is still a significant source of GHG emissions.
 Other human-caused factors resulting in climate change include cutting down forests, increasing livestock framing, use of fertilizers containing nitrogen, and use of fluorinated gases.

-In late 2016 an international accord called the Paris Agreement went into effect.
-The accord was signed by 194 countries, and its goals included holding down the increase in global average temperature due to greenhouse gases, increasing the world's ability to adapt to climate change, making financing available for pathways to reducing greenhouse gas emissions, and achieving global peaking of greenhouse gas emissions as soon as possible.
-A number of countries, including China, the U.S., and the member states of the E.U. made non-binding commitments to achieve specific targets associated with limiting greenhouse gas emissions.
-In 2017, the U.S. administration announced that it would cease all participation in the agreement and planned to withdraw from the agreement completely by 2020.
-Meanwhile other countries continued their support, although as of 2019 many have yet to meet initial targets.
-In the U.S. numerous states, cities, and corporations stated their support for the agreement, and many took positive actions to reduce their greenhouse gas emissions.
-Thus as of 2019, the power generation industry's movement toward meaningful reductions of greenhouse gas emissions remains uncertain.
+In late 2016, an international accord called the Paris Agreement went into effect.
+The accord was signed by 194 countries, and its goals included holding down the increase in global average temperature due to GHG to well below 2° C (3.6° F), increasing the world's ability to adapt to climate change, making financing available for pathways to reducing GHG emissions, and achieving global peaking of GHG emissions as soon as possible.
+Several countries including China, the U.S., and the member states of the E.U. made non-binding commitments to achieve specific targets associated with limiting GHG emissions.
+In 2021 at the U.N.
+Climate Change Conference in Glasgow, Scotland, a goal of limiting temperature change to 1.5° C (2.7° F) was adopted.